Community of Practice

 It can be tempting to assume that your community will run automatically once you have members signed up.
 But this is unlikely to be the case.

-You’ll likely need to put in significant efforts to engage the community and ensure everyone gets value.
+You’ll need to put in significant efforts to engage the community and ensure everyone gets value.
 Here is an article with 70+ community engagement techniques and a webinar recording that highlights engagement strategy.

 Community facilitators can do this by: